KoryNunn/toast-hub/README.md

 - Find the folder you cloned, and load it
 - Done

+## But I have firefox!

+Pull requests welcome.

 ## Warning

 This is probably some of the worst code I've ever written.
 This extensions WILL break.